 Teaching students to view life with creativity and enthusiasm is important to me.
 I encourage my students to jump into every opportunity possible, so that they are better able to figure out their ideal role in the musical community.
 As a professor of music, my primary role is to expand each student’s love for music, while creating an environment that provides structure and support.
-I encourage critical thinking among my University of Oregon students, as I ask them to relate their music pursuits to the world at large.
+I encourage critical thinking among my students, as I ask them to relate their music pursuits to the world at large.
 Entrepreneurship, interdisciplinary events, and business savvy are taught in conjunction with technical and musical aspects of flute playing.
 Teaching these beliefs by example as well as through weekly lessons and flute classes offers my students the skills and knowledge to realize their full potential.

-Due to my passion for and reputation in the world of contemporary music, many of my students are drawn to the University of Oregon with a desire to follow in my contemporary music footsteps.
+Due to my passion for and reputation in the world of contemporary music, many of my students are drawn to the studies with me with a desire to follow in my contemporary music footsteps.
 I find myself remarking to these students in particular that they need to first generalize their knowledge in order to eventually be able to specialize.
 I make a point each term to actively include fundamentals, etudes, orchestral excerpts and solo works from all time periods into weekly lessons.
 Studio classes present the opportunity to instruct students in skills both music and business-related; students develop performance skills, offer constructive comments to their peers, and learn about topics such as extended techniques, public speaking, and development of successful marketing and auditioning techniques.
-Each term, I invite guests from various disciplines to present topics in our studio class.
+Every year, I invite guests from various disciplines to present topics in our studio class.
 Guest artists presenting master classes and clinics have included, among others, flutists Luis Julio Toro, Bradley Garner, Greg Pattillo, Jonathan Keeble, David Buck, Alicia Paulsen, Caen Thomason-Redus, James Hall, Marcia Kamper, and John McMurtery, traverso players Wilbert Hazelzet and Kim Pineda, body mapping expert Marieke Shuurs, two physical therapists, breathing expert David Fedderly, composer Eve Beglarian, and flute repair technicians Jim Phelan and Ethan Lin.

 Each term we present a flute studio recital, often in collaboration with other studios and areas of the music school.
 We have worked with the composition studio, the electronic music studio, the string area, and the bassoon and horn studios.
 The flute studio has commissioned and premiered scores of new compositions.
 My students organize one recital each year on their own, with minimal guidance from me.
 These recitals have resulted in many successes: students learn the wherewithal to program, plan, promote, and present a recital, and they have supported wonderful community causes in the process.
 For example, 148 pounds of food was donated to Food for Lane County in February 2011, and my students initiated a book donation in May 2013.